You May Be Entitled to Overtime, Even If You Are Paid a Salary

 The Professional Exemption

-Professionals and other skilled occupations that require licenses or advanced degrees are usually exempt from the overtime laws.
+Professionals and other skilled occupations that require licenses or advanced degrees are usually exempt from overtime laws.
 This includes doctors, lawyers, engineers, and accountants.

-The mere fact that you are licensed as a professional or hold an advanced degree does not automatically exempt you from the overtime laws.
+The mere fact that you are licensed as a professional or hold an advanced degree does not automatically exempt you from overtime laws.
 You must actually need to use your professional skills or advanced education to do your job.

 The Independent Contractor Exception